E-commerce

 Why this can also decrease conversion

-Third reason: saved wallet versus guest checkout
+Third reason: registered wallet versus guest checkout

-The case of an already known account
+The case of the already known account

-The guest checkout case
+The case of guest checkout

-PayPal also offers a guest checkout mode in some contexts, allowing payment by card without creating an account.
-However, PayPal documentation specifies that this possibility is not always shown to everyone and depends on several factors.
-PayPal help on the guest checkout option specifically reminds that the “PayPal account optional” option does not guarantee that every buyer will see the guest flow.
+PayPal also offers a guest checkout mode in certain contexts, allowing payment by card without creating an account.
+However, PayPal documentation states that this option is not always shown to everyone and depends on several factors.
+PayPal’s help on the guest checkout option specifically notes that the “optional PayPal account” setting does not guarantee that every buyer will see the guest flow.

 The analytical consequence